Dear Valued Client:

 As the holiday season rapidly approaches, we are reminded to be thankful for all that we have received.

-I have assembled a team of amazing lawyers, paralegals and staff that work incredibly well together to serve the needs of our clients while having a good time doing it.
+I have assembled a team of amazing lawyers, paralegals and staff that work incredibly well together to serve the needs of our clients while having a rewarding time doing it.

 As DROBNY LAW OFFICES, INC. assisted you in preparing your estate planning documents, this letter is intended to assist you in reviewing and updating, if necessary, those estate planning documents.
 Please visit our website, www.drobnylaw.com.
 We will continue to update it frequently with articles of interest concerning your estate planning and business planning.
 As issues arise, we try to add timely articles.